 Easy Mini King Cake Bites

 - Muffuletta Sandwich – A hearty sandwich made with cheeses, Italian meats, vegetables, and a tasty mozzarella spread.

-- Shrimp Dirty Rice – Shrimp dirty rice is a version of the traditional Creole dirty rice dish, made with shrimp, Andouille sausage, and aromatics.
+- Dirty Rice – This dirty rice is a version of the traditional Creole dirty rice dish, but made in an instant pot.

+Easy Mini King Cake Bites